Cyber Security Managed Services 101

 Save to Folio

-Rapid digital transformation has left companies playing catch-up with security and in an era where time is of the essence, there is immense pressure to implement top-notch security as quickly as possible.
+Rapid digital transformation has left companies playing catch-up with security and in an era where time is of the essence, there is immense pressure to implement top-notch security programmes as quickly as possible.

-But before following the trend, companies need to carefully assess and plan for adding an MSP to their arsenal to minimize associated cyber risk.
+But before following the trend, companies need to carefully assess and plan for adding an MSP to their arsenal to minimise associated cyber risk.
 This article provides a comprehensive overview of the purpose of an MSP and key considerations when evaluating a potential partner.

 What is an MSP?

 MSPs have evolved beyond helping manage traditional break-fix cycles.
 An MSP is an outsourced IT service that provides support for a company’s IT infrastructure and end-user systems.
 Typically, MSPs handle real-time threat detection and other cybersecurity operations so customers can focus on their core business functions without worrying about system interruptions or downtimes.

 MSPs typically classify their services into one of three categories:

 - Pure play: Focuses on one management service, technology, or vendor